Worktrees

 • The diff panel remains empty because there is no git index to diff against.

-Migrating from non-git to git: If you later run git init in the project root and create a new session, that new session will use worktree mode normally.
-Existing sessions created before the git init retain their project-root mode on disk (the mode is chosen at creation time and does not migrate).
+Migrating from non-git to git: If you later initialise a git repository in the project root and create a new session, that new session will use worktree mode normally.
+Existing sessions created before the initialisation retain their project-root mode — the mode is chosen at creation time.